 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Pre-Qualifying Calculator.
+If you want to run your own numbers, feel free to use our Loan Qualification Calculator.

 Remember these are only guidelines.
-We'd be happy to help you pre-qualify to help you figure out how large a mortgage loan you can afford.
+We will be thrilled to go over pre-qualification to help you figure out how much you can afford.

 Carter Financial Solutions can answer questions about these ratios and many others.
-Call us: 866-840-8745 x2.
+Call us at 866-840-8745 x2.